VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Working Definitions for this Chapter

-Outline any working definitions that were adopted for this chapter.
+This section outlines some of the definitions that are relevant to this chapter.

 ### Access Code